-Between Scott Boulevard and Benton Street, HSR would operate on blended service tracks, entailing several minor track modifications of less than 1 foot between Scott Boulevard and I-880.
+Under the Viaduct to I-880 option, between Scott Boulevard and Benton Street, HSR would operate on blended service tracks, entailing several minor track modifications of less than 1 foot between Scott Boulevard and I-880.
 The blended service tracks are owned by the PCJPB.